stacks-network/docs/_org/token.md

 ## Future projects of the Stacks token

-The fourth quarter 2018 genesis launch is significant in that it enables the development of new capabilities and programs for the Blockstack ecosystem.
+The fourth quarter 2018 genesis block launch is significant in that it enables the development of new capabilities and programs for the Blockstack ecosystem.
 For example, the Stacks launch enables the growth of these programs related to mining and distribution: